Rich Action-semantic Consistent Knowledge for Early Action Prediction: Methodology

-{Feature extraction.} Motion features are critical to representing human action.
-Recently, optical flows have shown their effectiveness in representing motion information in a variety of visual tasks\cite{tsn,zhao2021review}.
+Feature extraction.
+We extract features of partial videos using different backbones, including R(2+1)D \cite{tran2018closer}, 3D ResNet \cite{hara2018can} and BN-Inception \cite{tsn}.
+Moreover, two-stream networks have succeeded in various visual tasks {\cite{tsn,xie2019semantic}}.
 In this paper, we also follow this pipeline.
-As described in \cite{yin2018one}, we also use a pre-trained BN-Inception network \cite{BNInception} on Kinetics-400 dataset \cite{kay2017kinetics} to extract the features using optical flow images for experiments.
-Specifically, we first extract the optical flow images of partial or full videos, respectively.
-Then, a sliding window with a size of 5 and an overlap of 4 to collect a batch of optical images.
-The two-directional optical flow images are stacked and resized as a tensor with a size of $10 \times 224 \times 224$.
-Next, these tensors are set as the input of the BN-Inception network, and we obtain a sequence of feature vectors with a size of $1 \times D$ (Here, $D$=1024) for each partial or full video.
-Finally, we apply an average pooling to these feature vectors and obtain the final feature representation with a size of $1 \times D$ for a partial or full video.
+As described in \cite{yin2018one}, we also use a pre-trained BN-Inception network \cite{BNInception} on the Kinetics-400 dataset \cite{kay2017kinetics} to extract the features using RGB and optical flow image sequences of partial or full videos.
+Besides, we also use the pertained models on the Kinetics-700 implemented by \cite{hara2018can} to extract features of R(2+1)D and 3D ResNet \footnote{{\url{https://github.com/kenshohara/3D-ResNets-PyTorch}}}.
+Taking the optical flow image sequence as an example, we use a sliding window with a size of $P$ and an overlap of $O$ to collect a batch of optical flow images.
+The two-directional optical flow images are stacked and resized as a tensor with a size of $2*P \times H_i \times W_i$, where $H_i$ and $W_i$ denote the height and width of the images.
+These tensors are set as the input of the BN-Inception network, and the output of the last fully connected (FC) layer (generally before the softmax layer) is set as the features of stacked images.
+Then, we obtain a sequence of feature vectors with a size of $1 \times D$ for each partial or full video, where $D$ is determined by the output dimensions of the last FC layers.
+Furthermore, we apply an average pooling to these feature vectors and obtain the final feature representation with a size of $1 \times D$ for a partial or full video.
+Similarly, a window of RGB images is stacked and resized as a tensor with a size of $P \times H_i \times W_i$, and the features are obtained by setting these tensors as the input of the backbones, respectively.
+Finally, we extract RGB and flow features of partial or full videos.